Nothing says summer like a cold glass of Honey Lemonade with Mint. Perfect for any day of the year that you want a taste of sunshine.

 One summer bucket list item that my kids got to fulfill was a make shift lemonade stand at the park.
 Yes, we made HOMEMADE lemonade.
 Not that powder stuff.

 Making lemonade certainly isn’t ground breaking or something unheard of.
 So it seems silly to be writing all about it.
-But when you make it from scratch for the first time, I admit I google it to find the right ratio of water-lemon juice-sweetener.
+But when you make it from scratch and you take that first sip, you’ll never go back to the powdery mixes again!

 But honestly, your lemonade is only as good as the the taste buds enjoying it.
 There is definitely a lot of personal preference guiding you to making honey lemonade.